sirnewton01/post-web/README.md

 ### Hyperlinking

 Hyperlinking is preferred over embedding because embedded content can be distracting.
-A hyperlink gives the ready a means to access a related document and lets them control when or if that document should be opened.
+A hyperlink gives the ready a means to access a related file and lets them control when or if that file should be opened.

 The preferred hyperlink format for the world-wide-web is URL and URI.
 There is alot of unneeded baggage